atooma/fiware-android-wiki/docs/GAE-fiware-server.md

 It is indeed quite complex.
 As soon as app starts, an entity "User" is created/updated on gae-fiware.
 This entity holds lots of information about current user:

-* its device_id that is our unique key to retrieve this user
+* its device_id that is our unique key to retrieve user entity
 * a gcm token, to send notifications to device
 * home location, as coordinates
 * current user location, as coordinates
 * enabled rules
 * temperature delta, needed to let user set up his/her Weather Rule preferences
 * cb entities, that will be wiped out when user requests a "delete data" from app
 * user timezone, needed to know when "in an hour" or "tomorrow" calendar events should start
 * online boolean, that tells server if user is currently online

 ### Online boolean: